palantir/conjure/docs/spec/conjure_definitions.md

 ---------- | ---- | -----------
 union | Map[`string` &rarr; [FieldDefinition][] or [ConjureType][]] | **REQUIRED**.
 A map from union names to type names.
 If the value of the field is a `string` it MUST be a type name that exists within the Conjure definition.
 Union names MUST be in PascalCase. docs | [DocString][] | Documentation for the type.
-[CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation. deprecated | [DocString][] | Documentation for why this value is deprecated.
 [CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation. package | `string` | **REQUIRED** if `default-package` is not specified.
 Overrides the `default-package` in [NamedTypesDefinition][].

 It is common for a generator to also generate a visitor interface for each union, to facilitate consumption and customization of behavior depending on the wrapped type.
 The interface includes a visit() method for each wrapped type, as well as a visitUnknown(String unknownType) method which is executed when the wrapped object does not match any of the known member types.